AdobeDocs/experience-manager-65.pt-BR/help/mobile/mobile-apps-ondemand-manage-content-ondemand.md

 ---
 title: Gerenciamento de conteúdo
 seo-title: Managing Content
-description: As ações de Gerenciamento de conteúdo são os blocos fundamentais que ajudam a criar e gerenciar conteúdo em um aplicativo.
+description: As ações de gerenciamento de conteúdo são os blocos fundamentais que ajudam a criar e gerenciar conteúdo em um aplicativo.
 Siga esta página para saber mais.
 seo-description: Content Management actions are the building blocks that help to create and manage content within an application.
 Follow this page to learn more.
 uuid: ab680836-133b-45b9-913c-e721b7e9fc04
 contentOwner: User